Published

 I’m not going to pretend you’ll get rich prospecting.
 That ship sailed in 1852.
 But I fish, I hike, I camp — and nothing gives me the same stupid grin as seeing gold flash in the bottom of a pan.
 My wife thinks I’m ridiculous.
 She’s probably right.
 But she also wore the gold flake earrings I had made from a season’s worth of flour gold, so I think she gets it more than she lets on.

 If you’re just starting out, check out my beginner’s guide to gold panning for the step-by-step technique.
-Or see where gold is found across the US if you want the bigger picture.
+Or see where gold is found across the US if you want the bigger picture before you decide where to start.